yetu/kryo-support/README.md

 Publishing to Bintray uses the `maven-release-plugin`.
 You can learn more at http://veithen.github.io/2013/05/26/github-bintray-maven-release-plugin.html.

-In short, once you have added your credentials to your `$HOME/.m2/settings.xml`, you need to do the following:
+In short, once you have added your credentials to your `$HOME/.m2/settings.xml`, you need to first go to https://bintray.com/yetu/maven/kryo-support, create the new version (using the `New Version` link) and then do the
+following:

 ```
-mvn -B release:prepare
+$ mvn -B release:prepare
-mvn release:perform
+$ mvn -B release:perform
 ```

 This will only work if the version number in your `pom.xml` is a SNAPSHOT version.
 It will remove the -SNAPSHOT before